WaymoQA: A Multi-View Visual Question Answering Dataset for Safety-Critical Reasoning in Autonomous Driving: Experiments

 \subsection{Experimental Settings}

-We assess multiple families and sizes of state-of-the-art vision–language models, including variants of LLaVA~\cite{liu2024improved,li2024llava}, InternVL~\cite{wang2025internvl3,zhu2025internvl3}, and Qwen-VL~\cite{bai2025qwen2,wang2024qwen2}.
+We assess multiple families and sizes of state-of-the-art vision–language models and expert models, including variants of LLaVA~\cite{liu2024improved,li2024llava}, InternVL~\cite{wang2025internvl3,zhu2025internvl3,gao2024mini}, Qwen-VL~\cite{bai2025qwen2}, Phi3.5-vision~\cite{abdin2024phi3technicalreporthighly}, Gemma3~\cite{team2025gemma}, and OpenDriveVLA~\cite{zhou2025opendrivevla}.
 Since Image QA and Video QA differ in both modality and question design, we separately report results for the two settings.

 For \textbf{Image QA}, each example is evaluated using an eight-view input comprising front-left, front-center, front-right, side-left, side-right, rear-left, rear-center, and rear-right frames captured at the same timestamp.
 For \textbf{Video QA}, each video clip spans 14 seconds; due to GPU memory constraints, we uniformly sample 50 frames per video for evaluation.